emersoncloud/compilers/README.md

 pattern we can perform operations on the expressions defined by the AST.
 The opperations defined in this language are print, evaluate, and type check.

+The visitor pattern was used to ensure seperation of concerns between the definition of the types and expressions and the algorithms that operate on these objects.

 #How to run
 1. Clone repository
 2. mkdir build